-What To Do If Your Spouse Is on Married Affairs Websites
+What To Do If Your Spouse Is On Married Affairs Websites

 What Are Married Affairs Websites?

-Chances are that if you're reading this article, you already knew that.
+The chances are that if you're reading this article, you already knew that.
 It's possible you found out your spouse is using the services or register with a married affairs website.
 They may be curious to see what's out there, or they may already have embarked on (a)full-fledged affair(s).
 Either way, it's a devastating discovery, and you are not alone in this discovery.

-Innumerable lives were ruined as a result of this.
+Innumerable lives were ruined because of this.

-Marriages destroyed and ended.
+Marriages were destroyed and ended.

 Spouses left shaken and heartbroken.

 If your spouse is on a married affairs website, you are not alone; believe it or not, it is possible to pick up the pieces of your life and move on.
 Read on to find out how.